 • Add baby carrots and broccoli florets to the food processor and pulse, scraping down the sides half way until finely chopped.

-• In a large stock pot, heat 2 tbsp of butter or olive oil and sauté the chopped vegetables, raw orzo and salt for 4 minutes stirring continuously.
+• In a large stock pot, heat 2 tablespoons of butter or olive oil and sauté the chopped vegetables, raw orzo and salt for 4 minutes stirring continuously.

 • Add the salt, water and broth to the pot and cook over medium heat for 10 minutes uncovered, or until the liquid starts to evaporate and the mixture thickens.